 9. Enhance your love for books at Open Book

 Do you like to read and love to visit old bookstores or libraries?
 Then Open Book will be like a little paradise in Rome.
 Entering this famous bookstore in Italy's capital should be on your list of things to do in Trastevere.
-Although the place is tiny, you will find baskets and shelves full of books.
+Although the place is tiny, you'll find baskets and shelves full of books.

 Those that are there are used, in Italian and mostly in English, but the prices are somewhat adjusted.
 For that reason, if you don't want to leave empty-handed, it is advisable to save some money.
 This place, which has been open since the 1970s, is located on the Via della Lungarretta.